Mariopdel94/notes/Code Quality - Code Craftsmanship.md

 * A very big part of this CoP could be code review of existing code from members
 * Shoot for getting one person from each team to be a part of this CoP
 * How is clean code measured by each own standards and practices?
-* Get good practices in other languages
+* Get good practices in other languages/frameworks

 # Clean Code